Kunigaz/neovim-practice-game/README.md

+This is a completely vibe coded neovim plugin, everything beyond this diclaimer is written by AI.
+I have only tested its correctness as it pertains to my uses.

+**end of human written content**

 # nvim-practice

 A Neovim plugin for structured daily vim practice sessions.
 It uses spaced repetition to surface weak spots, tracks your keystroke efficiency, and progresses you through 10 levels of challenges — from basic movement to advanced macros and regex.